gbwilhelm/yacht/web/README.md

 npm start or node server.js

-On actual web server, the server will run as a Linux service using Forever.js
+On actual web server, the server runs as a reboot cron job using Forever.

-# Note

-If running locally, use localhost in browser to navigate pages instead of running local .html files, as this prevents a CORS error when using back-end functionality.
-One must also place an SSL certificate in a directory called cert with the files server.key and server.cert in order to run https.